getreu/tp-note/docs/source/tpnote--manpage.md

 filename becomes "`20211101-'1.
 The Beginning--Note.rst`".

-Important: '`rst`' must be one of the registered file extensions listed in the '`[filename] extensions_rst`' variables in _Tp-Note_'s configuration file.
+Important: '`rst`' must be one of the registered file extensions listed in the '`[filename] extensions_rst`' variables in Tp-Note's configuration file.
 If needed you can add more extensions there.
-If the new filename extension is not listed in one of theses variables, _Tp-Note_ will not be able to recognize the note file as such and will not open it in the external text editor and viewer.
+If the new filename extension is not listed in one of theses variables, Tp-Note will not be able to recognize the note file as such and will not open it in the external text editor and viewer.

-Note: When a '`sort_tag`' variable is defined in the note's YAML header, you should not change the sort tag string in the note's file name manually by renaming the file, as your change will be overwritten next time you open the note with _Tp-Note_.
-However, you can switch back to _Tp-Note_'s default behaviour any time by deleting the '`sort_tag`' line in the note's metadata.
+Note: When a '`sort_tag`' variable is defined in the note's YAML header, you should not change the sort tag string in the note's file name manually by renaming the file, as your change will be overwritten next time you open the note with Tp-Note.
+However, you can switch back to Tp-Note's default behaviour any time by deleting the '`sort_tag`' line in the note's metadata.
 The same applies to the '`file_ext`' variable.

 The metadata filename synchronization feature can be disabled permanently by setting the configuration file variable '`[arg_default] no_filename_sync = true`'.
-To disable this feature for one time only, invoke _Tp-Note_ with '`--no-filename-sync`'.
+To disable this feature for one time only, invoke Tp-Note with '`--no-filename-sync`'.
 To exclude a particular note from filename synchronization, add the YAML header field '`filename_sync: false`'.